 I sometimes forget that many of you don’t know me.
-You may stumble across this Creative Competitor website, the Love Creative Writing Facebook page or the Book Bubble Facebook page and you may enjoy the creative writing tips, author services, writing competitions or articles but you don’t know me and will be unaware of my passion for the written word or my desire to share the joy of writing.
+You may stumble across the Creative Competitor website, Creative1 Publishing, the Love Creative Writing Facebook page or the Book Bubble Facebook page and you may enjoy the creative writing tips, author services, writing competitions or articles but you don’t know me and will be unaware of my passion for the written word or my desire to share the joy of writing.

 I’m the face and the words behind the Creative Competitor, but even in this day and age of digital publishing where social media is an unbridled entity, getting to really know someone is still difficult.